 Two weeks after the second injection, spleen cells of the mice were harvested and expanded in vitro.
 These immune cells were then transferred into naïve recipient mice.
 The next day, all recipient mice were immunized with the PLP peptide in complete Freund's adjuvant, or CFA, a potent immune stimulating adjuvant, to induce experimental autoimmune encephalomyelitis, or EAE, a model of multiple sclerosis.
 As indicated by the increase in the mean clinical score for multiple sclerosis in Figure 5 below, the untreated control mice that were immunized but received no transferred cells developed EAE approximately ten days after immunization with PLP and CFA, as reflected in black in Figure 5 below.
-The mice receiving immune cells transferred from donor mice treated with either Empty Nanoparticle or NP-Rapamycin, as indicated in blue and red in Figure 5 below, respectively, also developed EAE approximately ten days after immunization with SVP-Rapamycin.PLP did not develope EAE during the course of the trial, as indicated in green in Figure 5 below.
+The mice receiving immune cells transferred from donor mice treated with either Empty Nanoparticle or NP-Rapamycin, as indicated in blue and red in Figure 5 below, respectively, also developed EAE approximately ten days after immunization.
+In contrast, mice that received immune cells transferred from donor mice treated with SVP-Rapamycin.PLP did not develope EAE during the course of the trial, as indicated in green in Figure 5 below.
 We believe that these results indicate that the SVP-Rapamycin treatment induces a population of antigen-specific regulatory cells that mediate immune tolerance, as evidenced by the ability of transferred cells to confer protection from disease to naïve animals, reflecting a hallmark of immune tolerance.